courtwakefield/courtwakefield/README.md

 ## Hey there! 👋
 I am a digital marketing executive with a history in web development, SEO, and design.
-As my daily responsibilities shift more toward leadership, I am seeking opportunities outside work to keep my programming skills up to date.<br /><br />
+As my daily responsibilities shift more toward leadership, I am seeking opportunities outside work to keep my programming skills up to date.

 🐍 I am currently working on sandbox projects to practice my newly acquired Python skills.